mgjadoul/installer/docs/dev/libvirt/README.md

 Note that authentication is not currently supported, but should be soon.

+after which you need to restart libvirtd.

-On Fedora 31, you also need to enable and start the libvirtd TCP socket, which is managed by systemd:
+On Fedora 31, and RHEL 8.1 you need instead to enable and start the libvirtd TCP socket, which is managed by systemd:

 ```sh
 sudo systemctl enable libvirtd-tcp.socket
 sudo systemctl start libvirtd-tcp.socket
 ```

-after which you need to restart libvirtd.
+This needs to be done before starting libvirtd.

 #### Configure qemu.conf